nafis00141/BookLand/README.md

-# BookLand-
+# BookLand
-A complete C# project

-A complete C# project
+An Online BookStore

-Notes : all our database class in App_Code
+Notes : all our database class are in App_Code

 Instruction to open project :

 open visual studio
-file -> open web site -> GadgetMart create database name gmart in XAMPP localhost and import gmart-7.sql from the project directory (otherwise it won't run).
+file -> open web site -> BookLand create database name gmart in XAMPP localhost and import bookland.sql from the project directory (otherwise it won't run).
 Project Requirement:

 Language : C#